icicimov/blog/_posts/2016-9-20-Cluster-Networking-for-Multi-tenant-isolation-in-Proxmox-with-OpenVSwitch.md

 pipe 4
 ```

 we can see the connectivity is failing.
 Although the interfaces belong to the same `L3` class network they have been isolated on `L2` layer in the SDN and thus exist as separate networks.
+The packets leaving `eth3` interface end up on the veth pair connected to the OVS bridge `vmbr2` where they get marked with VLAN id tag 33 on ingress.
+They internally get routed to `eth2`'s veth pair interface on the same bridge `veth100i2` which is tagged with VLAN id 22, thus the packets will get filtered (dropped) and will never reach the IP `172.29.250.10`.
+The story is similar for the remote interface except in this case the packets will first pass through the VxLAN tunnel before being dropped by the `vmbr2` on the other node because of VLAN id mismatch.

 {% include series.html %}